-- Questions You Should Ask Before Choosing A Hair System Base
+6 Questions Before Choosing A Hair System Base

 Designing your own hair system can be confusing, and one of the ways to simplify the process is by focusing on details about your lifestyle.
 Asking yourself some questions that are easy to answer which provide us the valuable insight.
 Here we have several questions that every hair wearer needs to consider before choosing base materials and ordering a hair system.

 Here’s a truth you need to know that the super-breathable lace base may not be able to handle being removed and reattached five times a week.
-The base material like skin can handle the stress of frequent re-attachments, but other will start to stretch, loose up, and unravel or shed hair.
+The base material like skin can handle the stress of frequent re-attachments, but others will start to stretch, lose up, and unravel or shed hair.

 If you live, work, or spend a huge amount of time in a harsh environment that needs to be considered.
 In addition, some people like wearing hard hats or uniforms to work so stiff like friction and pressure on the hair will play a huge role in deciding which materials and configurations will be needed to best suit your lifestyle.